 Taking over as the executive director of No Worries Now, Marta made cord blood a priority through the Saving Lives Now initiative, which seeks to save one life at a time by allowing volunteers to raise $200 to collect one unit of cord blood at a time to be added to the public registry.
 The nonprofit’s fifth prom in 2011 was held in Madame Tussaud’s Wax Museum on Hollywood Boulevard for 500 patients, drawing national media attention from CNN, ABC, and The Early Show, and heralding Marta’s naming as The Huffington Post’s Greatest Person of the Day.
 In 2012, No Worries Now launched Prom in a Box, which provides volunteers from around the globe with the tools and support they need to throw a Now Prom in their own city.
 Through this program, Now Proms will be held in Los Angeles, San Francisco, Sacramento, Detroit, and Washington, D.C. in 2012, expanding across the Atlantic to Dublin, Ireland in 2013.

 Stacey became involved with No Worries Now when her daughter, Rachael, attended a Now Prom.
 Stacey’s family was deeply affected when Rachael was diagnosed with Acute Lymphocytic Leukemia, and the chance for Rachael to attend a Now Prom came as a welcome break from the daily treatment schedule.
 Stacey was so impressed with the organization that she came on board as the operations manager, running the nonprofit on a day-to-day basis.
 Dedicated, reliable, and compassionate, Stacey is the perfect manager, balancing her many duties at No Worries Now with her responsibilities as a paralegal.
 Stacey has a degree from Cal State Fullerton in Communications with an emphasis on marketing and advertising, and has served in the past as a designer and production manager at the Marshall Industries in-house advertising agency.
-She enjoys spending time with her kids – Rachael and Kendhal Paige, age 19 – especially white water rafting.
+She enjoys spending time with her daughters – especially white water rafting.
 She described herself as a “danceaholic,” putting her in the perfect position to provide a chance to dance for every teen through her work with No Worries Now.
 She hopes to see the organization grow into something that kids all over the country can be a part of.

 Fred founded No Worries Now at the age of 15 in honor of his best friend Shiri Gumbiner, who passed away from a rare form of bone cancer.
-Fred is currently focusing on his studies at the University of California, Berkeley.

 David is a Political Science Major at the University of California Davis.
 He graduated from La Cañada High School in 2012, where he was a member of his school’s newspaper, water polo team, and was captain of his swim team.
 David has competed in over 100 triathlon, and in his spare time enjoys volunteering, and playing ultimate frisbee.
 David hopes one day to attend law school.
 He is very excited to be working with No Worries Now.